Moshes-Abraham/clasp-wiki/Benchmark-Results.md

 How were these results obtained?
+Christian Schafmeister (June 2018)